 ReLink IV

-ReLink IV is a breakaway connector with double-sided, self-sealable valves, designed to disconnect under excessive force, thus protecting the IV catheter placement site.
+ReLink IV is a breakaway connector with double-sided, self-sealable valves, designed to disconnect under excessive force, protecting both peripheral and central IV catheter placement sites.

-ReLink IV reduces accidental IV catheter dislodgement and minimises spillage of medicine and IV fluids.
+ReLink IV reduces accidental IV catheter dislodgement, minimises spillage of medicine and IV fluids, and allows for rapid reinstatement of therapy.

 Benefits